Rahul7398/Python-pygames/README.md

   1) curves.py is a program to display lissajous curve table.
   2) By setting the "no_of_circles" variable in side the program you can set the no of circles in row and column.

+tictac.py:
+  1) tictac.py is a simple tictactoe game made using python pygame.